estebistec/django-twitter-bootstrap/CONTRIBUTING.md

 ## Contributing

-django-twitter-bootstrap is an MIT-licensed, open-source project and welcomes contributions.
+django-bootstrap-less is an MIT-licensed, open-source project and welcomes contributions.

 This being a relatively simple project, contributions would likely take one of